CrunchyData/crunchy-containers/hugo/content/overview/overview.md

 Visit the official pgAdmin4 website for more information: https://www.pgadmin.org/

-### Crunchy Scheduler

-The Crunchy Scheduler image provides a cronlike microservice for automating `pg_basebackup` and `pgBackRest` backups within a single Kubernetes namespace.

-The scheduler watches Kubernetes for config maps with the label `crunchy-scheduler=true`.
-If found the scheduler parses a JSON object contained in the config map and converts it into an scheduled task.

 ### Crunchy Upgrade

 The Crunchy Upgrade image allows users to perform major upgrades of their Crunchy